 2Shop for surplus

 Markets fluctuate.
-Sometimes there’s a glut of panels in the marketplace, or maybe a company needs to reduce its inventory or is going out of business.
+Sometimes there’s a glut of panels in the marketplace.
+Maybe a company needs to reduce its inventory or is going out of business.
 Other companies purchase surplus or old-model panels from manufacturers and resell them to homeowners.
 These panels have never been used, yet they could have been sitting around for several years.
 Given how quickly solar panel technology is improving, their efficiency and/or technical specifications might not be up to modern standards.
-The U.S. Government hosts surplus sales and auctions where solar panels are sometimes up for bid.
+The U.S. government hosts surplus sales and auctions where solar panels are sometimes up for bid.

 3Test the equipment

 When purchasing your used or super-cheap panels, it’s important to test the panels’ output and compare it to the manufacturer’s original output rating.
 Lower output doesn’t mean the panel is worthless – many can be fixed easily – but it’s important to know this before investing.

 Damaged solar panels range from being easily fixable to unsalvageable.
 Small chips or cracks in the panel and simple wiring problems can typically be repaired cheaply with common tools.
 For example, if wiring connections on the back of the panel have loosened or disconnected over time, they can be repaired or replaced.
 This may require removing the back panel and using a soldering gun to connect the wires and restore voltage output.